So you’ve decided to launch a website/blog and you’re wishing there was some pre-launch checklist to help you out?

-Number One: Check all of your links, spelling and grammar.
+No. 01: Check all of your links, spelling and grammar.

 Please Please Please, check your links!
 Nothing confuses or makes people (me included) more frustrated than a broken link.
-I’m no angel; I’ve launched a broken link or two, and once I found out I was amazingly frustrated.
+I’m no angel; I’ve launched with a broken link or two, and once I found out I was amazingly frustrated.

-When checking your links, besides literally clicking on every link, you can use this handy Chrome extension called Check My Links.
+You can check your links by clicking on every single one, or you can use this Chrome extension called Check My Links.

-Number Two: Read all of your copy out loud:
+No. 02: Read all of your copy out loud:

 Naturally move through the pages on your site as if you were someone else, and make sure nothing is out of place.
 If you find things you need to fix, fix them now so you can keep moving.